AbhishekPrakash5/Sorting-Visualization/README.md

-# Sorting Visulization
+# Sorting Visualization
-### This is a simple visulization project made using javascript
+### This is a simple visualization project made using javascript
 - Currently Bubble, Selection and Insertion sort has been implemented.